Living with Prostate Cancer

 Other things to think about while choosing a doctor are: ![]()

-• Do they appear eager to include you as a participant in this process
+- Do they seem eager to include you as an active participant in this process?

-Don’t be hesitant to obtain a second or even third opinion.
-Random advice, such as “surgery is the best,” “radiation is the best,” or “take this herb and your cancer will be healed,” should be avoided.
-Instead, use data from credible sources and those your doctor advises for the most up-to-date information.
+Don’t hesitate to obtain a second or even third opinion.
+Be cautious of random advice, such as “surgery is the best option,” “radiation is the way to go,” or “take this herb, and your cancer will be healed.”
+Instead, rely on data from credible sources and the information your doctor recommends for the most up-to-date guidance.

-Once you’ve committed, trust is essential, but you should continue to be your advocate by asking questions, conducting research, and remaining interested.
+Once you’ve made a decision, trust is essential.
+However, continue to advocate for yourself by asking questions, doing research, and staying engaged in your own care.

 Detect it, Treat it, Defeat it!